Leeds, Bradford and Halifax Junction Railway: Authorisation of the LB&HJR

 After some time, the Leeds, Bradford and Halifax Junction Railway was promoted independently.
-It was authorised by Act of 30 June 1852, Its route was similar to the abandoned West Riding Union Railway scheme, from a junction with the Leeds and Dewsbury Railway near Holbeck, just outside the Leeds terminus, passing on the southern margin of Bradford, to a junction with the Lancashire and Yorkshire Railway at Bowling Junction, three-quarters of a mile south of the L&YR's Bradford station.
+It was authorised by the Leeds, Bradford and Halifax Junction Railway Act 1852 (15 & 16 Vict. c. cxviii) of 30 June 1852, Its route was similar to the abandoned West Riding Union Railway scheme, from a junction with the Leeds and Dewsbury Railway near Holbeck, just outside the Leeds terminus, passing on the southern margin of Bradford, to a junction with the Lancashire and Yorkshire Railway at Bowling Junction, three-quarters of a mile south of the L&YR's Bradford station.

 Notwithstanding the company's title, there was no attempt to build to Halifax: the Bowling junction faced away from Bradford, and the company was given running powers over the L&YR from there to Halifax.
 In return, the L&YR was given running powers over the LB&HJR line.
 In addition the LB&HJR got running powers for the short distance into Leeds Central station.
 The failure by the L&YR to pursue the West Riding Union Railway scheme had considerable consequences, limiting any later L&YR expansion in the area.